Mattress & Upholstery

 So, regular deep mattress cleaning is definitely required for both protecting your health and extending the lifespan of your bed piece.
 But which are the obvious indicators that can tell you it’s time to clean the mattress?

-• Visible Stains – Either you’ve noticed a stain on your mattress while changing the bedding or you accidentally spilled something on it.
+• Visible stains – Either you’ve noticed a stain on your mattress while changing the bedding or you accidentally spilled something on it.
 That’s a definitive sign that you need to clean that particular area.
 Even if the stained area is small, you can still give your whole mattress a thorough cleaning to freshen it up.

 • Unpleasant odour – If there’s an unpleasant smell coming from your mattress, that’s a clear sign that your mattress needs to be disinfected.